'Afraid windows will break': Typhoon Mangkhut arrives as strong winds, heavy rain lash Hong Kong

 The massive storm, considered the world's biggest this year, has already left large expanses of the Philippines' Luzon island underwater as its fierce winds ripped trees from the ground and rains unleashed dozens of landslides.

-In Hong Kong, weather authorities issued the maximum alert for the storm, which rocked the city with fierce gusts that have reportedly reached 232 kilometers (145 miles) per hour.
+In Hong Kong, weather authorities issued the maximum alert for the storm, which rocked the city with fierce gusts that have reportedly reached 232 kilometres per hour.

 As the storm tore past south of Hong Kong, trees were snapped in half and roads blocked, while windows and walls in tower blocks and skyscrapers were smashed.